keithstellyes/mips-tutorial/chapters/intro.md

 architecture learn and is a good stepping stone if one wants to learn assembly for other CPU architectures, such as those found in personal computers.

-This is a tutorial that aims to give a thorough walkthrough of usage.
+This is a tutorial that aims to give a thorough walkthrough of usage and the general thought process behind writing assembly.

+The Markdown files used to write this tutorial, and the makefile are available on GitHub, see the section Contributing.

 ##Why learn assembly?